What Is Active Listening – 6 Great Tips To Learn It

 Feedback can be an important tool in active listening if used correctly.
 When feedback is welcomed by the speaker, it can create an opportunity for growth.
 But before providing any opinions, make sure that the speaker is first willing to hear them.
 Providing unsolicited advice can easily undo all the great communication you just created through your active listening.

-If feedback is welcome, consider using the “sandwich approach” which involves sandwiching constructive criticism in between two compliments.
-By starting and ending with something positive, it helps to ease the sting of any critical remarks.
-It also helps your speaker lower any defenses so they are more likely to be receptive to your opinions.
+If feedback is welcome, consider using the “sandwich approach,” which involves sandwiching constructive criticism in between two compliments.
+Starting and ending with something positive helps to ease the sting of any critical remarks.
+It also helps your speaker lower any defenses, so they are more likely to be receptive to your opinions.

 The Bottom Line